Case study - Milton Keynes Council (MKC)

 Milton Keynes: a new build with an external supplier

-Our contract was expiring for our current website, so this gave us the opportunity to respecify and futureproof our requirements.
+Our contract was expiring for our current website, allowing us to respecify and futureproof our requirements.

 After a soft market test exercise, we estimated that a build cost of our requirements for a three-year contract would be worth approximately £275,000.